nkashyap/console.io/Readme.md

 ### Console.IO Web only

 Console.IO now also support web only mode.
-It allow user to access console logs on the device without need of node server.
+It allow user to access console logs on the device without any need of node server.

 Include following script in the web page to auto inject files